-Women who’ve had a bumpy ride coming off the pill have no doubt that their symptoms are real.
+Statistically, most women – at least 80 percent – regain hormonal balance within three months of stopping the pill.
+However, it often does take that long, and not all women do find that balance – even as far as 6 months after stopping them.
+Some women experience a bumpy ride coming off the pill.
 Like Elise, they’ve experienced delayed return of fertility, acne, heavy periods, no periods at all, cramps, and more.
 They’ve also likely discovered that conventional medicine has little to offer them.

-This gap between what science shows and what women experience is yet another instance in which women feel medically marginalized or ignored.
+- A Gap Between Science and Women's Experiences: There is a known gap between what science demonstrates and what women experience.
 (For more on how women get sidelined by conventional medicine, check out How Medical Gender Bias is Killing Women and How to Save Your Own Life).
-It’s important for doctors to be honest about conventional medicine’s blind spots, which I know exist, having trained in the field as a Medical Doctor with a specialty in Women’s Health.

 After stopping the pill, here are some of the most common symptoms women have come to me for help with: